 During moist periods, the interior of the lesion may exude pink masses of spores.

 Severely infected pods may shrivel, and the seeds they carry are usually infected.
 Infected seeds have brown to black blemishes and sunken lesions.

-The following fungicides are recommended for prevention and eradication of bean anthracnose.
+The following premium fungicides are recommended for prevention and eradication of bean anthracnose.